 Hire a guide!

 In the Alps, it’s natural to want to adventure into beautiful untouched wide-open ski bowls.
 As an advanced and expert skier, it’s tempting to ski the thousands of acres of fresh snow in this amazing high alpine environment – that looks all white and wonderful.
-But there also lies grave un-marked danger, hidden crevasses and cliffs, jagged rocks and the ever-present possibility of slides and avalanche.
-Hiring a Mountain Guide or Bergfuhrer is the best way to explore safely and reach ski terrain beyond the “pistes” – marked groomed trails.
+But there also lies grave un-marked danger, hidden crevasses and cliffs, jagged rocks and the ever-present possibility of slides and avalanches.
+Hiring a Mountain Guide – Bergfuhrer, much more qualified than a private ski instructor, is the best way to explore safely and reach ski terrain beyond the “pistes” – marked groomed trails.

 Cost for a Ski Guide in Italy, Switzerland, France and Austria ranges in price from $300 – $800 per person per day, which sounds expensive, but the rewards can be awesome as your guide delivers you safely to secret stashes of powder you would never have otherwise found, or maybe not returned safely.
 Besides, can you really put a price tag on safety?